samiranrl/Carrom_rl/README.md

 > A Pygame+Pymunk Carrom Simulation Testbed for reinforcement learning.

 ## To Do

-- Actual carrom [Later]
-- Validation (To be done after actual carrom) (Accept precision of actions only upto a certain point)
+Rest:

-- Stochasticity [Later]
+- Agent [High]
-- Timeout as parameter [TBD: low]
-- Printing score [TBD: low]
 - Initial Formation [TBD: low]

+Me:

+- Give Play function to students [TBD: High]
-- Better Wells/Visualization [TBD: med]
+- Pass messages to Player [TBD: High]
+- Test if putting objects on the same point clashes [TBD: High]
 - Agent (Reachability) - better than random (100 + runs with random seeds) Scores and Timing [TBD: High]
 - Separate 1 player and 2 player logic [TBD: High]
-- Exception handle the connections, return error message with stuff to try in case it fails - ?
+- Better Wells/Visualization [TBD: med]
 - Add delay and describe action in visualization [TBD: Med]
+- Timeout as parameter [TBD: low]
+- Printing score [TBD: low]

+- Actual carrom [Later]
+- Validation (To be done after actual carrom) (Accept precision of actions only upto a certain point)
+- Stochasticity [Later]
 - Striker going in to hole rules of carrom [Ask Sir]
-- Give Play function to students [TBD: High]
+- Exception handle the connections, return error message with stuff to try in case it fails - [If required]
+- Deep_rl?
+Images as state [Later]
-- Pass messages to Player [TBD: High]
+- Player 2 agent [Ask Sir]

 ## License